mfinzi/LieConv/README.md

   --bs 25 --lr 3e-3 --split "{'train':12000}"
 ```

-Using the comands above we obtain the following test errors for different groups:
+Using the commands above we obtain the following test errors (%) for the different groups:

 | Trivial | T2   | SO2  | RxSO2 | SE2  |
 |---------|------|------|-------|------|